Blog

 Praiz integrations dashboard connecting CRM and VoIP tools for a secure, GDPR-compliant tech stack

-Execute permanent destruction methods for every expired record.
-Digital files require a definitive wipe.
-Moving recordings to a temporary trash folder that never empties fails to meet compliance standards.
-Build automated triggers for purging old interactions.
-Manual deletion inevitably leads to human error.
-Let your system handle expiration dates automatically to maintain a clean, compliant data environment.
-Automation equals compliance.
-It effectively removes the administrative burden from your busy sales operations and leadership.
+Use permanent destruction methods for expired records, since moving recordings to a trash folder that never empties does not meet compliance standards.
+Build automated triggers to purge old interactions, because manual deletion leads to human error.
+Letting your system handle expiration dates automatically keeps your data environment clean and removes administrative burden from your sales operations.

-Auto-deletion Execute permanent wipe of files after a set period Storage limitation: Compliance with retention policy mandates.
+Auto-deletion Execute a permanent wipe of files after a set period Storage limitation: compliance with retention policy mandates

-Address legal mandates for non-EU servers.
-If your data resides in the US, you require specific protection.
-Standard Contractual Clauses (SCCs) act as your primary shield.
-Review SCCs for global sales operations.
-Verify your vendors actually sign these binding documents.
-Never assume a famous brand name equates to automatic legal safety.
-Secure your pipeline by choosing a secure CRM integration.
-It keeps your data flow compliant and efficient.
+Address the rules for non-EU servers: if your data resides in the US, you need specific safeguards, and Standard Contractual Clauses (SCCs) are a primary mechanism.
+Review SCCs for global operations and verify your vendors actually sign these binding documents, because a well-known brand name does not guarantee legal safety.
+Choosing a secure CRM integration helps keep your data flow compliant.

-Audit your conversation intelligence platforms today.
-Not every tool respects European privacy standards.
-Rigorously verify their security certifications and data processing agreements.
-A cheap tool might trigger millions in fines later.
-Verify the active role of Data Protection Officers.
-They must oversee large-scale recording projects from the very first day.
-Risk management requires choosing the right partners.
-It is about protecting your company's future and reputation.
-Choosing a vendor isn't just about features; it's about finding a partner who treats your legal risk as their own.
+Audit your conversation intelligence platforms, because not every tool respects European privacy standards.
+Verify their security certifications and data processing agreements; a cheap tool can lead to fines later.
+Check that Data Protection Officers oversee large-scale recording projects from the start.
+Risk management comes down to choosing the right partners, ones who treat your legal risk as their own, which protects your company's reputation.

-Mastering GDPR call recording compliance requires aligning lawful processing, automated notifications, and rigorous user privacy workflows.
-Audit your data architecture immediately to mitigate financial risks and solidify prospect trust.
-Turn regulatory necessity into a strategic asset for a secure, high-growth future.
+Mastering GDPR call recording compliance means aligning your lawful basis, clear notification, and rigorous privacy workflows.
+Audit your data architecture to reduce financial risk and build prospect trust, turning a regulatory requirement into a genuine strategic asset.

 Is a voice recording considered personal data under GDPR?

-When an audio recording is combined with metadata such as a name, phone number, or company, it clearly falls under the definition of personal data and therefore requires strict GDPR-compliant processing and protection.
+Yes.
+A voice recording relates to an identifiable person, especially when combined with metadata such as a name, phone number, or company, so it falls under the definition of personal data and requires GDPR-compliant processing.

 What are the primary legal bases for recording business calls?